mParticle/docs/src/pages/integrations/klaviyo/audience/index.md

 ## Prerequisites

-In order use the mParticle integration with Klaviyo, you will need the [Klaviyo private API key.](https://help.klaviyo.com/hc/en-us/articles/115005062267-How-to-Manage-Your-Account-s-API-Keys)
+In order to enable the mParticle integration with Klaviyo, you will need a [Private API Key](https://help.klaviyo.com/hc/en-us/articles/115005062267-How-to-Manage-Your-Account-s-API-Keys) from your Klaviyo account.

 ## User Identity Mapping